Update May 2016

 The designer of the buildings is not known, but the complex is reminiscent of factory design work by A & K Henderson in Collingwood and Clifton Hill.

-By 1925, the Franklin Street building had become Gossards famous corsetry showroom, and some spectacular interiors from this period still survive, as shown below.
+By 1925, the Franklin Street building had become Gossards famous corsetry showroom, and an Art Deco stage / showroom from this period remains intact inside.

 Port Phillip Arcade

-The arcade is within a heritage precinct, and losing the building’s facade at least would negatively impact the Flinders St streetscape.
+The arcade is within a heritage precinct, and losing the building’s facade would negatively impact the Flinders St streetscape.